stamkovs/online-shop/README.md

    * Password protection with BCrypt hashing and salting :heavy_check_mark:
    * Scheduled job to clear expired confirmation tokens from db :heavy_check_mark:
 * Login, Forgot password flows :heavy_check_mark:
-* Role based access control
+* Role based access control ✔️
 * Dark mode :heavy_check_mark:
-* Swagger API ❓ (Optional if time available)
-* Spring Boot actuator health checks ?
-(Optional if time available, only user with ADMIN role should be able to access these)
-* 💳 Buy products :x:  (Not in the scope for thesis defence, payment is major topic which also includes other complicated factors)
 * Cross Browser Support and Responsive design :heavy_check_mark:

     >*Note that this is not a production installed application, so it is not thoroughly tested and verified on each environment.*